hafarooki/Imagination-Server/README.md

 A C# server for LEGO Universe, that will almost definitely die.

 ## More Info
 Unlike (most) other LEGO Universe servers, this uses C#, a managed, Object-Oriented programming language.
+The purpose of it is to show that it is possible to do this.
 It is run as a single application, and uses SQLite with Fluent NHibernate for storing data.

 ## Modules
 ### Base